Introduction

 Improved Interoperability

 Perhaps one of the biggest, general barriers in healthcare has been communication among systems.
 New versions of EHR center on interoperability – simply the capability of different healthcare providers and systems to safely exchange data.
-The evolved technology facilitates the free flow of information between hospitals, specialists, and labs so that patient records are accurate and current, no matter where the patient receives care.
+Modern technology in Healthcare enables seamless information sharing between hospitals, specialists, and laboratories.
+This ensures patient records remain accurate, updated, and accessible, allowing patients to receive consistent and well-coordinated care regardless of where treatment is provided.

 Mobile and Cloud-Based Solutions